based on Reviews

 • competitive athletes

-• Vegans (with the exception of nuts and seeds, many plant foods are rather low in methionine)
+• Vegans (with the exception of nuts and seeds, many plant-based foods are rather low in methionine)

-• L-lysine is one of the essential amino acids - ie it cannot be synthesized by the body itself, but must be supplied from outside
+• L-Lysine is one of the essential amino acids - d.hIt cannot be synthesized by the body itself, but must be supplied from the outside.

-• Lysine is in the form of hydroxylysine an important component of the structural protein collagen (building block of connective tissue) and thus relevant for firm skin and strong connective tissueSince cartilage, ligaments, tendons, joints and fascia are also made of collagen, lysine or collagen is also of great relevance for athletes.
+• Lysine is In the form of hydroxylysine, an important component of the structural protein collagen. (building block of connective tissue) and therefore relevant for firm skin and tight connective tissueSince cartilage, ligaments, tendons, joints and fascia are also made of collagen, lysine and collagen are also highly relevant for athletes.

-• In addition, the amino acid L-lysine has a cardiovascular protective function, as it is also a building block of vascular collagen (our artery walls are also made of collagen)
+• Furthermore, the amino acid L-lysine has a cardiovascular protective function, as it is also a building block of vascular collagen (Our artery walls are also made of collagen)

-• Therefore, L-lysine is also relevant for our performance, since carnitine plays a central role as a carrier for fatty acids into the mitochondria. cellular energy production plays.
+• Therefore, L-lysine is also relevant for our performance, since carnitine, as a carrier for fatty acids into the mitochondria, plays a central role in the... cellular energy production plays.

 • Since sperm and immune cells contain the most carnitine, a carnitine or lysine deficiency also has a negative effect on fertility and immune system out of.

-• L-Lysine has a antiviral effect and is therefore e.g. often in herpes infectionsIt is believed that lysine blocks arginine, which the herpes viruses need to reproduce.
-One study, for example, found that:that daily intake of 1 g of lysine resulted in fewer blisters in 26 people who were prone to recurrent herpes cold sores.
+• L-Lysine has a antiviral effect and is therefore, for example, often in used to treat herpes infectionsIt is believed that lysine blocks arginine, which the herpes virus needs to multiply.
+For example, one study found that a daily intake of 1 g of lysine resulted in fewer blisters in 26 people prone to recurrent herpes cold sores.

-• L-lysine increases intestinal calcium absorption and is therefore often used for osteoporosisA study of 30 women (15 healthy, the other 15 suffering from osteoporosis) found that taking calcium and lysine reduced calcium loss in the urine.
+• L-Lysine increases intestinal calcium absorption and will therefore often used in osteoporosis.A study with 30 women (15 healthy, the other 15 suffering from osteoporosis) found that taking calcium and lysine reduced calcium loss in urine.

-• L-Lysine is a accelerator of the painkiller ibuprofen
+• L-Lysine is a Action accelerator for the painkiller ibuprofen

-• reduction of anxiety and the stress hormone cortisol:
+• Reduction of anxiety as well as the stress hormone cortisol:

-• A one-week study of 50 healthy people found that taking 2.64 grams of lysine and L-arginine reduced stress-related anxiety and levels of the stress hormone cortisol.
+• A one-week study with 50 healthy people found that taking 2.64 grams of lysine and L-arginine reduced stress-related anxiety and the level of the stress hormone cortisol.

-• Similarly, the addition of 4.2 grams of lysine per kilogram of wheat flour in disadvantaged villages in Syria helped reduce anxiety levels in men with very high stress levels: After three months, consumption of the flour enriched with the active ingredient lysine also helped reduce cortisol levels in women.
+• Similarly, the addition of 4.2 grams of lysine per kilogram of wheat flour in disadvantaged villages in Syria helped to lower the anxiety levels of men with very high stress levels: After three months, the consumption of the flour enriched with the active ingredient lysine also helped to lower cortisol levels in women.

 • The WHO recommends a daily intake of 20-28 mg of lysine per kg of body weight.
-In cases of malnutrition and in certain life situations, these values are often not achieved.
+These values are often not reached in cases of malnutrition and in certain life situations.

-• Since most plant-based foods are low in lysine (exceptions: legumes and soy), supplementation is vegans often displayed.
+• Since most plant-based foods are low in lysine (exceptions: legumes and soy), supplementation is not recommended. vegans frequently displayed.

-• Since L-lysine promotes bone growth and cell division, it is particularly pregnancy and breastfeeding an adequate supply is important.
+• Since L-lysine promotes bone growth and cell division, v.a. in Pregnancy and breastfeeding Adequate supply is important.

-• Since cartilage, ligaments, tendons, joints and fascia are made of collagen, which is formed from lysine, lysine is also important for sportsman of high relevance.
+• Since cartilage, ligaments, tendons, joints and fascia consist of collagen, which is formed from lysine, lysine is also important for sportsman of high relevance.

 Sources:

-• Hahn A., Ströhle A., Wolters M; Nutrition - Physiological principles, prevention, therapy.
-Wissenschaftliche Verlagsgesellschaft mbH Stuttgart 2004
+• Hahn A., Ströhle A., Wolters M.; Nutrition - Physiological principles, prevention, therapy.
+Scientific Publishing Company mbH Stuttgart 2004

 • M. Singh et al. Medicinal Uses of L-Lysine: Past and Future.
 Int.
 J. Res.
 Pharm.
 Sci.
 2011; 2(4): 637-642